Last Updated on April 21, 2023 by Louisa

 When they start talking about it, he clarifies to Tate that he doesn’t want love.
 Also, Tate doesn’t have time for love as well, so they are left with only one option.

 The mutual agreement took a new turn in their relationship.
-Surprisingly, everything was going seamless as long as Tate sticks to the two rules defined by Miles, “Never ask about the past.
+Surprisingly, everything was going seamlessly as long as Tate sticks to the two rules defined by Miles, “Never ask about the past.
 Don’t expect a future.”

 Both believed they could handle this, but the love turned to pain as the days passed, and promises were broken.
 Life feels shattered, and love gets ugly.